 - Phantom pain below the site of the injury

-Partial paralysis may also involve just one limb, such as the arm or leg.
+Partial paralysis may involve just one limb, such as the arm or leg.
 This is called monoplegia.
-A person who has hemiplegia has paralysis that affects the arm and leg on the same side of the body.
+A person with hemiplegia has paralysis that affects the arm and leg on the same side of the body.
 The degree of paralysis varies and can change over time.

-Both monoplegia and hemiplegia can be caused by an incomplete spinal cord injury.
-These can also cause monoparesis or hemiparesis in which the damage is not complete, and the individual may experience sensations of pins and needles or muscle weakness.
+An incomplete spinal cord injury can cause both monoplegia and hemiplegia.
+These can also cause monoparesis or hemiparesis, in which the damage is incomplete, and the individual may experience sensations of pins and needles or muscle weakness.

 Why Do I Need an Attorney?

 After a significant injury that was not your fault, the at-fault party’s insurance company may send an insurance adjuster to speak with you.
 If you have suffered a spinal cord injury, you will be hospitalized for some time.
 The medical staff will need to stabilize your medical condition, and then you will go through rehabilitation to relearn how to do daily living tasks.
 You may also potentially undergo job retraining.

 Insurance adjusters are skilled negotiators and recognize that many people are not experienced in the law.
 This means it is difficult to protect your rights, both because you are recovering from a significant injury and because you don’t have the experience to do so.